zengelan/eks-workshop/content/040_shiftleft/gettemplates.md

 Another note

 {{% notice warning %}}
 If you receive an error like `fatal: repository '/home/ec2-user/environment/SESummit2020' does not exist` then you hve not set the environment varibale with your codeword and the variable cannot be expanded.
-You can either set the variable manually with `export CODEWORD=<CODEWORD>` (and replacing <CODEWORD> with your actual codeword) or you check the section [PREPARE THE ENVIRONMENT](/020_prerequisites/environment) in the section "Start the workshop" for details
+You can either set the variable manually with `export CODEWORD=<CODEWORD>` (and replacing <CODEWORD> with your actual codeword, for example 'export CODEWORD=flashpoint') or you check the section [PREPARE THE ENVIRONMENT](/020_prerequisites/environment) in the section "Start the workshop" for details
 {{% /notice %}}